-- 1.3.1 Where statutory or other legal restrictions apply preventing personal identification, Providers shall also be particularly careful not to provide clues which may lead to the identification of those who are Not Yet Adult (the defining age may differ in different legislation) and who are, or might be, involved as a victim, witness, defendant or other perpetrator in the case of sexual offences featured in criminal, civil or family court proceedings: - By reporting limited information which may be pieced together with other information available elsewhere, for example in Printed Media reports (the 'jigsaw effect'); - Inadvertently, for example by describing an offence as "incest"; or - In any other indirect way. - 1.3.2 When covering any pre-trial investigation into an alleged criminal offence in St Helena, Providers shall pay particular regard to the potentially vulnerable position of any person who is
+1.3.1 Where statutory or other legal restrictions apply preventing personal identification,

+Providers must also be particularly careful not to provide clues which may lead to the identification of those who are not yet adult (the defining age may differ in different legislation) and who are, or might be, involved as a victim, witness, defendant or other perpetrator in the case of sexual offences featured in criminal, civil or family court proceedings:

-Not Yet Adult who is involved as a witness or victim, before disseminating their name, address, identity of school or other educational establishment, place of work, or any still or moving picture of them.
-Particular justification is also required for the dissemination of such material relating to the identity of any person who is Not Yet Adult who is involved as a defendant or potential defendant.
+- By reporting limited information which may be pieced together with other information available elsewhere, for example in printed media reports (the 'jigsaw effect'); - Inadvertently, for example by describing an offence as "incest"; or - In any other indirect way. - 1.3.2 When covering any pre-trial investigation into an alleged criminal offence in St Helena, Providers must pay particular regard to the potentially vulnerable position of any person who is not yet adult who is involved as a witness or victim, before disseminating their name, address, identity of school or other educational establishment, place of work, or any still or moving picture of them.
+Particular justification is also required for the dissemination of such material relating to the identity of any person who is not yet adult who is involved as a defendant or potential defendant.